Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

 \subsection{Statements of Main Results}

 With the definitions above we can now state the first of our main results.

-\begin{thm} Suppose $H$ is a double balanced Hopf-algebra over a Dedekind domain $\bbd$ such that $H$ is finitely generated and projective as a $\bbd$-module. \begin{thmlist} \item Then there are TQFT functors $\Ph$ and $\Phc$ from cobordism categories to categories of $\bbd$-modules as indicated in the horizontal arrows in Diagram~(\ref{eq-thm-diag}) below.
+\begin{thm} Suppose $H$ is a finite double balanced Frobenius Hopf algebra over a unital commutative ring $\bbd$ . \begin{thmlist} \item Then there are TQFT functors $\Ph$ and $\Phc$ from cobordism categories to categories of $\bbd$-modules as indicated in the horizontal arrows in Diagram~(\ref{eq-thm-diag}) below.
 Moreover, this diagram of functors commutes.